codyromano/personal-proxy-server/README.md

 2. Define your default app in `config/defaultApplication.json`.
 3. Update the paths in `config/paths.json`.

 For example, I run an app on my personal website called FitBank.
 The dedicated path prefix for FitBank is `fit-bank`.
-If a request doesn't begin with that path, the proxy server forwards it to the default application, a Ghost blog.
+If a request doesn't begin with that path, the proxy server forwards it to the default application (a blog).

 ## Running in Prod